wfxr/minimap.vim/README.md

 Or use [scrollbar.nvim](https://github.com/Xuyuanp/scrollbar.nvim) instead if what you want is a pure scrollbar indicator.

+---
+### A jumble of characters show up instead of dots?

+Vim 8.2 uses the encoding 'latin1' by default, if it can't detect locale from the environment.
+(You're probably on Windows.)
+Check that your encoding is set to 'utf-8' in your .vimrc file; the minimap will not correctly display otherwise.
+Unfortunately, encoding is not window-local!
+It will change the encoding of all *shown* text to utf-8.

 ### 📦 Related Projects

 * [code-minimap](https://github.com/wfxr/code-minimap): A high performance code minimap render.